-Mechanisms of Action in Disease and Recovery in Integrative Cardiology Chinese Medicine is the sixth volume in the Integrative Cardiovascular Chinese Medicine Series.
-This volume presents the structure, function and pathology of the cardiovascular system from the Traditional Chinese Medicine and Western Medicine perspectives systematically in three sections.
-The first section discusses cardiac acu-anatomy and includes cardiac cells and heart structure, gastrointestinal cells and mouth, esophagus, stomach, small and large intestine structures, hepatobiliary cells and liver and gallbladder structures, pancreatic and splenic cells and structures and nephrotic cells and kidney and bladder structures; as well as acupoints associated with the heart and other organs, blood cell structures.
-The second section covers the qi, yin and yang roles in cardiac rhythm and pumping actions, physiological mechanisms of action vascular function and blood circulation, humeral control and nervous system regulation.
-The third section contains the pathology of the heart and vascular system and the zang and fu relationship with the other body organs including the brain, lungs, kidneys, liver, spleen and gastrointestinal tract that contribute to or are affected by various qi, yin and yang heart diseases.
-This important reference will aid cardiovascular researchers in the study of integrative Chinese and western medicine as well as provide a clear, structured base to guide clinical practice and encourage collaboration between Chinese and western medicine practitioners
+Mechanisms of Action in Disease and Recovery in Integrative Cardiovascular Chinese Medicine, volume six in the Integrative Cardiovascular Chinese Medicine series, presents the structure, function and pathology of the cardiovascular system from Traditional Chinese and Western Medicine perspectives.
+Sections discuss cardiac acu-anatomy, including cardiac cells and heart structure, gastrointestinal cells and mouth, esophagus, stomach, small and large intestine structures, and more, while other chapters cover the qi, yin and yang roles in cardiac rhythm and pumping actions and the pathology of the heart and vascular system and the zang and fu relationship with other body organs.

 - Provides evidence for the mainstreaming of acu-meridian theory and pathophysiology